arcanemachine/tunez-1/README.md

 # Tunez

-The starter app for the upcoming [Ash Framework](https://pragprog.com/titles/ldash/ash-framework/) book.
+The starter app for the new [Ash Framework](https://pragprog.com/titles/ldash/ash-framework/) book.
+Now in beta!

 ## Setup